-The important contributions of the ABA include its innovative changes to the game which were later adopted by the NBA.
-Probably the most significant innovation was the 3-point shot that was started in the ABA to open up the court for more offense.
+The important contributions of the ABA include its innovative changes to the game.
+These were later adopted by the NBA.
+Probably the most significant innovation was the 3-point shot.
+It was started in the ABA to open up the court for more offense.
 This ABA innovation was adopted by the NBA in 1979 and is an integral part of today’s exciting NBA action.

-The Slam Dunk contest that is always a great side attraction to the NBA All-Star game was originally an ABA feature, again to create fan excitement and sell seats to ABA games.
+The Slam Dunk contest ( a great side attraction to the NBA All-Star game) was originally an ABA feature.
+Again, this was to create fan excitement and sell seats to ABA games.

-The wide-open, high scoring pace of the ABA game was ahead of its time and eventually became the NBA style of play we see today.
+The wide-open, high scoring pace of the ABA game was ahead of its time.
+Eventually, it became the NBA style of play we see today.
 A style of play that is great for fans that want to see world-class athletes perform at their best.

 The ABA also changed the college draft rules.
-The ABA argued in court that college players should be allowed to be drafted before their college eligibility was completed.
-The legal argument was based on the understanding that many college players and their families faced financial hardships and should not be bound by NCAA and NBA rules.
+They argued that players should be allowed to get drafted before their college eligibility was done.
+The legal argument came from many college players and families facing financial hardships.
+It said they should not be bound by NCAA and NBA rules.
 This change was later adopted by the NBA, as well.

 A very unique feature of the ABA was the red, white and blue game ball.
-To the disappointment of the many fans of ABA’s patriotic ball design, this ABA innovation did not come to the NBA when the leagues merged in 1976.
+To the disappointment of fans of ABA’s patriotic ball design, it did not make it to the NBA in 1976.

 The NBA, the ABA, and the Merger

-The NBA slowly gained popularity over the years, despite many of the original small city teams folding due to financial pressure.
-In 1967, the newly formed American Basketball League began, and more or less operated, as a rival league to the long-established NBA.
+The NBA got popular over time, despite small teams folding due to financial pressure.
+In 1967, the newly formed American Basketball League began.
+More or less, it operated as a rival league to the long-established NBA.

-The ABA’s innovations and star players were recognized as a serious threat to the growing success of the NBA.
-However, the ABA’s financial problems, made the negotiations difficult, since it was clear the league would eventually fold.
+The ABA’s innovations and star players were recognized as a serious threat to the NBA.
+The ABA was proving to be as popular as the NBA.
+Yet, the ABA’s financial problems made the negotiations difficult.
+It was clear the league would eventually fold.
 However, in 1976 the NBA concluded that the time was right for league expansion.

-A merger with ABA would provide strategic new markets and create a single league focused on future growth.
+A merger with ABA would provide strategic new markets.
+It would also create a single league focused on future growth.

-The survival success of the NBA was largely due to the advancement of television and a national television contract; an important cash stream, that the ABA did not have.
+The survival success of the NBA was largely due to the advancement of television.
+The NBA was able to land a national television contract; an important cash stream, that the ABA did not have.

-In 1976 the NBA agreed to a partial merger, taking the most successful ABA teams to expand and take advantage of the growing interest in professional basketball.
-The NBA agreed to move four ABA teams into the league: the New York Nets, Denver Nuggets, Indiana Pacers, and San Antonio Spurs.
+In 1976, the NBA agreed to a partial merger taking the most successful ABA teams to expand.
+The NBA also took advantage of the growing interest in professional basketball.
+The NBA agreed to move four ABA teams into the league.
+These included the New York Nets, Denver Nuggets, Indiana Pacers, and San Antonio Spurs.
 The ABA, a league that was truly ahead of its time, dissolved into basketball history.